mwoodwilson/whoknowsball-frontend/README.md

 I utilized claude Opus 4.5 as my Associate Product Manager- organinizing, planning, and structuring tasks to be deployed with Claude Code.
 Generating detailed prompts using the Master-Clone Architecture to speed up production and iterate quickly.
 Assisting with QA and translating errors into actionable steps.

-I utilized Claude Code as my full-stack engineer- asdirecting it with these detailed prompts, reviewing its every output, catching bugs, and iterating until the app actually worked.
+I utilized Claude Code as my full-stack engineer- directing it with these detailed prompts, reviewing its every output, catching bugs, and iterating until the app actually worked.
 Being the Product Lead and a potential user/customer of the app gave me the dual perspective necessary to ensure that not only did it work, but it was actually **fun** to use.

 ### My Process